LeonaMc/ZeroDayAs3/README.md

 grant all privileges on *.* to 'root'@'localhost';

 # How to run:
-Ensure database, user and password have all been created in MySQL Command Line Client Go to the folder where the project is stored and type the following to run the App: mvn spring-boot:run
+1. Ensure database, user and password have all been created in MySQL Command Line Client<br />
+2. Go to the folder where the project is stored and type the following to run the App:<br />
+mvn spring-boot:run<br />
-Go to web browser and type the following to direct you to the login page of the App: localhost:8080/login
+3. Go to web browser and type the following to direct you to the login page of the App:<br />
+localhost:8080/login<br />

 # Group Leader:
 Leona McNulty